Incoming Students

 The courses I wanted to take are full.
 Can you help me?

 Don't worry if you don't get the classes you'd hoped for.
 Duke has hundreds of course options each semester.
-Try to be flexible and use Advanced Search to look broadly for classes in different areas, like Social Sciences (SS), or Arts, Literature and Performance (ALP) knowing that every class you take will count toward Trinity requirements.
-You can speak with your college advisor to discuss options and ways to search for interesting classes, or call the Academic Advising Center at (919) 684-6217 to speak with an advisor.
+Try to be flexible and use Advanced Search to look broadly for classes in different areas, like Social and Behavioral Analysis (SB), or Humanistic Inquiry Arts (HI) knowing that every class you take will count toward your graduation requirements.

 I can’t get into a chemistry or math course; the lectures and labs are all full.